-Currently principal bassoonist of the Bemidji Symphony and Heartland Symphony Orchestras, Dr. Webber is also an active bassoonist and has performed with orchestras across the country, including Duluth Superior Symphony, Fargo Moorhead Opera, Northern Lights Music Festival, Simphonietta Memphis, Symphony of Northwest Arkansas, and Muncie Symphony, Kokomo Symphony, Southeast Kansas Symphony, Fort Hays Symphony, Springfield Symphony, St. Joseph Symphony, Springfield-Drury Civic Orchestras.
+Currently principal bassoonist of the Bemidji Symphony and Heartland Symphony Orchestras, Dr. Webber has performed with orchestras across the country, including Duluth Superior Symphony, Fargo Moorhead Opera, Northern Lights Music Festival, Simphonietta Memphis, Symphony of Northwest Arkansas, Muncie Symphony, Kokomo Symphony, Southeast Kansas Symphony, Fort Hays Symphony, Springfield Symphony, St. Joseph Symphony, and Springfield-Drury Civic Orchestras.
 She was named Region 2 Arts Council Artist Fellow for 2022–2023.

 University of Kansas, PhD, 2021

 McGill University, MM, 2009